upenn-cis198/homework4/README.md

 ## Design and Implementation

+Make sure that you run `cargo clippy` and `cargo fmt` and deal with all warnings (yellow text, not just red text) before submitting.

-Aside: It is not enough for your code to work, it should be well written, idiomatic, logically separated, and modular.
-Even if every works, you **will not** receive an A on this assignment if your code is terribly written, e.g. if-else cascades, one giant main function.
+It is not enough for your code to work; it should be well written, idiomatic, logically separated, and modular.
+Please do not use giant if-else cascades or one giant main function.

-**NOTE**: You must propagate all nix::Result errors up to main using '?', do not use unwrap or expect on these, you may use unwrap or expect on **other** types of error though.

 ### Nix

 We will use the nix crate for their ptrace bindings.
 Specifically you should become best friends with `nix::sys::wait::WaitStatus` enum as you will need to handle all the cases in this enum.

+**Important Note:**
+You must propagate all `nix::Result` errors up to main using `?`; do not use unwrap or expect on these.
+You may use unwrap or expect on other types of error though.

 I have implemented a couple of utility functions, which are difficult to write: